Anthony-Teh/zenconsulting/content/english/project/Electricity Utilities 1.md

 6. Independent project governance and QA to ensure value is realised during the system implementation.

 ### Conclusion
-Rowan simply offered a uniquely different and data-driven way of understanding business requirements and generating an ideal-state for a digital transformation.
-Rowan provided an electricity benchmarked process structure template to align their processes with an industry standard taxonomy.
+We simply offered a uniquely different and data-driven way of understanding business requirements and generating an ideal-state for a digital transformation.
+We provided an electricity benchmarked process structure template to align their processes with an industry standard taxonomy.
 This provided them with a guiding structure for capturing current-state processes as well as potentially value-adding processes universally accepted as industry standards.
 By following this structure, they could be easily translated into system requirements that many solutions align to.

 If you’re looking for a trusted advisor for process excellence and project governance, with a difference, [**contact us**](https://zenconsulting.co.nz/contact/).